- Great print results

 The main advantage of using a spring bed is that it is easier to remove prints.
 This is because the springiness of the steel allows the plate to flex slightly, making it easier to remove prints that are stuck to the plate.

 The magnetic sticker on the back of the bed is also a nice touch.
 It helps to keep the plate in place, while also making it easy to remove when needed.
 Gone are the days when you needed to use bed clips.

 One thing we did notice is that the powdered coating of the print bed has some serious adhesion strength.
 It is key to dial the Z offset of the printer so that the first layer is not too close to the bed.
 Otherwise, you may find it difficult to remove your prints.

-That said, the PC spring steel print bed of the Ender 3 S1 is still easier to work with than glass beds, as these often give warping without a bed adhesive.
+That said, the PC spring steel print bed of the Ender 3 S1 is easier to work with than glass beds, as you won’t need to use a bed adhesive.

 Filament Runout Sensor

 The Ender 3 S1 comes with a filament runout sensor mounted at the top of the frame, near the spool holder.
 This is a useful addition that can save you a lot of time and hassle.

 The way it works is simple.
 If the filament runs out or is broken, the sensor will detect it and pause the print.

 This is helpful because it means you don’t have to constantly check on the printer to make sure everything is going smoothly.
 You can just set it and forget it.